Knowledge divide

 The knowledge divide is the gap between those who can find, create, manage, process, and disseminate information or knowledge, and those who are impaired in this process.
 According to a 2005 UNESCO World Report, the rise in the 21st century of a global information society has resulted in the emergence of knowledge as a valuable resource, increasingly determining who has access to power and profit.
 The rapid dissemination of information on a potentially global scale as a result of new information media and the globally uneven ability to assimilate knowledge and information has resulted in potentially expanding gaps in knowledge between individuals and nations.
 The digital divide is an extension of the knowledge divide, dividing people who have access to the internet and those who do not.
 The knowledge divide also represents the inequalities of knowledge among different identities, including but not limited to race, economic status, and gender.

 Overview

-In the 21st century, the emergence of the knowledge society becomes pervasive.
-The transformations of world's economy and of each society have a fast pace.
-Together with information and communication technologies (ICT), these new paradigms have the power to reshape the global economy.
-In order to keep pace with innovations, to come up with new ideas, people need to produce and manage knowledge.
-This is why knowledge has become essential for all societies.
-While knowledge has become essential for all societies due to the growth of new technologies, the increase of mass media information continues to facilitate the knowledge divide between those with educational differences.
+In the 21st century, many countries are shifting toward what scholars call a knowledge society, where information, ideas, and technology play a major role in shaping economies and everyday life.
+Manuel Castells describes this shift as the rise of the “network society,” meaning digital communication and ICT link people and institutions in ways that completely change how societies function (Castells, 1996).
+Because technology develops so quickly, societies now rely heavily on people who can create, manage, and share knowledge, making education and digital skills more important than ever.

+However, even though technology has made information more accessible, it hasn’t closed the gap between groups with different educational backgrounds.
+The knowledge gap hypothesis argues that people with higher socioeconomic status tend to absorb information from mass media faster than those with fewer resources, which widens the gap over time (Tichenor, Donohue, & Olien, 1970).
+This idea still fits today because individuals with strong digital literacy benefit more from the explosion of online information, while others may have trouble keeping up or using technology effectively.

+Overall, the rise of the knowledge society opens up opportunities for innovation and economic growth, but it also reinforces divides between people who can navigate large amounts of information and those who cannot.
+Reducing this divide requires not just access to technology, but also stronger education systems and digital literacy programs so everyone can participate in a knowledge-driven world.